Sign Up for Child Support Services

 How to Sign Up for Child Support Services

-You may apply to open a case for child support services if you are the parent or caregiver of a child who needs support.
+You may sign up to open a case for child support services if you are the parent or caregiver of a child who needs support.

-You can apply online or call the Child Support Program for more information.
+You can sign up online or call the Child Support Program for more information.

 If you live in another state or received child support services from another state, you may need to contact that state to find out if you have an open child support case in that state.
 Find other child support agencies in the United States.

-If you have questions or need help during the application process, please contact the Child Support Program.
+If you have questions or need help with the online sign up form, please contact the Child Support Program.

 Cash and Food Assistance

 If you currently receive or applied for public assistance from the Department of Children and Families (DCF), they may have sent your information to us.
 However, we may not have opened a child support case.

 If you received any type of public assistance or child support services in the past, your case may still be open.
 Contact the Child Support Program if you are not sure if you have an open child support case.

 If you currently receive or have recently applied for Medicaid only, and you do not receive cash or food assistance, the Child Support Program will not automatically start child support services.
-If you want child support services, you will need to apply with the Child Support Program.
+If you want child support services, you will need to sign up with the Child Support Program.

 What Happens After You Sign Up